Nukme/InspectEquip/README.md

 # InspectEquip
 InspectEquip is a WoW addon which could summarize and show a player's gear info based on item drop sources.

+Use command /inspectequip in game to open the configuration panel.

 ## Supported Game Version
 Only guaranteed to work in **Retail WoW**.